 - Sustainable Investments: 30%

 UBS Manage SI follows a fund selection process, where ESG criteria are integrated in the fund research process to ensure the selected funds support the aforementioned ESG characteristics of the portfolio.
-UBS conducts in-depth due diligence (incl. evaluating sustainability performance by corporates and issuers) in its fund selection process, before onboarding funds to the UBS product universe.
+UBS conducts in-depth due diligence in its fund selection process, before onboarding funds to the UBS product universe.
 UBS checks how funds integrate ESG within their investment processes and that there are processes in place to ensure sustainable investments do not cause significant harm to any environmental or social SI objectives.
-These processes (performed by the target funds) include the assessment of adverse impacts on sustainability factors such as like exposure to controversial activities such as weapons or violation of UN Global Compact Principle.
-Companies violating the UN Global Compact principles who do not demonstrate credible corrective action will be excluded from the investment universe.
+These processes (performed by the underlying funds) include the assessment of adverse impacts on sustainability factors such as exposure to controversial activities like weapons or violation of the UN Global Compact Principles.
 Selected funds are monitored annually alongside normal investment reviews.
 It is assessed if the fund still meets the criteria for one of the SI strategies and thus remains eligible for the selection of UBS Manage SI portfolios.

 UBS does not currently vote proxies on behalf of investors in discretionary portfolios.
 UBS works with external fund management companies and their ability to vote and engage is a key part of UBS's ESG funds assessment.